bgoonz/React-Notes/README.md

 `;
 ```

+---
+---
-### Debugging React Apps:
+## Debugging React Apps:

 ##### Common Errors:

 - **Adjacent JSX elements must be wrapped in an enclosing tag.** - This error occurs when you try to return multiple elements from a component.
 You can fix this by wrapping the elements in a div or a React Fragment.
 - **FunctionName is not defined** - This error occurs when you try to use a function before it is defined.
 You can fix this by moving the function above the line where it is used.

 ---
 ---

 ### React Practice Project Tips:

-- for wrapper components like Card and Button don't forget to put {props.children} in the return statement.
+- _for wrapper components like Card and Button don't forget to put {props.children} in the return statement._
-- For a function that handles a submit event don't forget to pass the event object as an argument to the function and call event.preventDefault() to prevent the default behavior of the event.
+- _For a function that handles a submit event don't forget to pass the event object as an argument to the function and call event.preventDefault() to prevent the default behavior of the event._
-- for input elements add the value prop to reflect the current state... use the current state from useState for the value.
+- _for input elements add the value prop to reflect the current state... use the current state from useState for the value._

 ---
 ---

-### Fragments Portals & Refs:
+## Fragments Portals & Refs:

 - **Fragments** - A common pattern in React is for a component to return multiple elements.
 Fragments let you group a list of children without adding extra nodes to the DOM.
 - **Portals** - Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.